sswapnil44/Betting-Game/README.md

 # MakeABet

-To use MakeABet api: First register on localhost
+To use MakeABet api: First register on /register
-Then login and go to localhost/auth_key to get your auth_key.
+Then login and go to /auth_key to get your auth_key.

-The API lives under the url localhost/api
+The API lives under the url /api

 API authentication:
         To gain access to the api an auth_key is required.
 This key has to be sent with every request.